UNITED24 - Make a charitable donation in support of Ukraine!

 A similar battery fire in a several hundred kilos battery package on board a submerged submarine, would of course be a total disaster.
 This is why all submarines were equipped with traditional lead acid batteries.
 But by offering an alternative battery package for the Norwegian submarines, based on LFP batteries, thyssenkrupp Marine Systems was taking a step into the future, coming up with an alternative that offers many of the huge benefits of the Lithium-ion batteries, while still retaining an acceptable level of safety.

 New batteries have been developed by tkMS and the French company Saft since 2015.
 Three years later, Germany showed the DHW-1 cell to the public at the Euronaval show in Paris.
 The external dimensions of the DHW-1 are the same as conventional EnerSys-Hawker sodium sulfur cells used on the Type 212A.
-About 250 DHW-1s will go to the battery compartments of 212CD and probably 212CD E units, significantly extending their immersion time.
-These batteries will also be offered on export markets as a replacement for the conventional cells used today on ships of types 209 and 214.
+About 250 DHW-1s would go to the battery compartments of 212CD and probably 212CD E units, significantly extending their immersion time.
+These batteries would also be offered on export markets as a replacement for the conventional cells used today on ships of types 209 and 214.

-In addition, these units will receive the next generation of the AIP system known from its predecessors - PEM FC (Polymer Electrolyte Membrane Fuel Cell, fuel cell with a polymer membrane).
+In addition, these units would receive the next generation of the AIP system known from its predecessors - PEM FC (Polymer Electrolyte Membrane Fuel Cell, fuel cell with a polymer membrane).
 Already at 212A, it allows staying under water without the need to take air from the outside for about two weeks, without generating heat, noise and increasing other physical fields, negative from the point of view of the submarine.

 However, a bit more information was revealed about the Orcca combat management system.
 It is being developed jointly by Atlas Elektronik (a subsidiary of tkMS) and the Norwegian concern Kongsberg Defense & Aerospace, which for this purpose established a joint venture kta Naval Systems in October 2017.
 Interestingly, the world premiere of this system took place in Poland, during the 15th Baltic Military Fair Balt Military Expo 2018 in Gdansk, where it even received one of the awards, though slightly exaggerated, because this was an unfinished product.
 At that time, a prototype operator console was shown in an innovative vertical layout with a touch screen, resembling - not only in appearance, but also in the way the application was operated - a great smartphone.
 This is an obvious tribute to the young generation of submarines, brought up on computer games and, in general, on the Internet.
 Earlier, this was followed by French companies.

 Work was underway to optimize the consoles, their applications and the entire system, which is to be delivered to the "joint" German-Norwegian submarine, as well as probably its potential export variants.
-Orcca will enable the operator to perform integrated data analysis from a wide range of the ship's technical observation and communications systems through one multi-function console.
+Orcca would enable the operator to perform integrated data analysis from a wide range of the ship's technical observation and communications systems through one multi-function console.

 NEWSLETTER